The Poisson boundary of wreath products: Entropy inside the coarse neighborhood

 \section{Entropy inside the coarse neighborhood}

-The objective of this section is to prove the following proposition, which states that the entropy of the lamp configuration inside the coarse neighborhood is low when conditioned on the limit lamp configuration and the increments that occurred during the bad intervals.
-The statement below is expressed in terms of the mean conditional entropy (Definition \ref{defn: average conditional entropy}) with respect to the boundary of infinite lamp configurations $A^B$.
-This corresponds to Step (\labelcref{step: step 7}) of the sketch of the proof (Subsection \ref{subsection: sketch of the proof}). \begin{prop} For any $\varepsilon>0$ there exists $T\ge 1$ such that the following holds.
+The objective of this section is to prove the following proposition, which corresponds to Step (\labelcref{step: step 7}) of the sketch of the proof (Subsection \ref{subsection: sketch of the proof}). \begin{prop} For any $\varepsilon>0$ there exists $T\ge 1$ such that the following holds.
 Consider any finite subsets $R\subseteq B$ and $L\subseteq A$ with $e_B\in R$ and $e_A\in L$, and $t_0\ge T$.
 Then there exist $N\ge 1$ and $K\ge 0$ such that

 for every $n\ge N$, where we denote $s=\lfloor n/t_0\rfloor t_0$. \end{prop}

 This result is proved in Subsection \ref{subsection: proof of LAMPS INSIDE}, for which we first prove some additional lemmas in Subsections \ref{subsection: unstable points in the base group}, \ref{subsection: visits to unstable points} and \ref{subsection: lamp increments at unstable elements}.
 In the case where the lamp group $A$ is finite, Proposition \ref{prop: the lamp config INSIDE the neighborhood has small entropy} can be proved directly, without passing through intermediate lemmas.
 This proof is presented in Subsection \ref{subsection: proof of lamps inside for FINITE lamp group} to expose the main ideas that go into the proof of Proposition \ref{prop: the lamp config INSIDE the neighborhood has small entropy}, and does not play a role in the proof of the general case where the lamp group $A$ may be infinite in Subsection \ref{subsection: proof of LAMPS INSIDE}.